-Through members' generous contributions over the last 40 years, we have stayed committed to preserving public media for current and future generations.
+Through members' generous contributions over the last 40 years, we have remained committed to preserving public media for current and future generations.

-- Henry Cauthen, president of SCETV, alongside Nella Barkley, the first manager of the Spoleto Festival in Charleston, set out to found an organization that can manage the production costs of SCETV that the state budget doesn’t cover.
+- Henry Cauthen, President of SCETV, alongside Nella Gray Barkley, the first manager of the Spoleto Festival USA, set out to found an organization to manage the production costs of SCETV that the state budget doesn’t cover.
 On September 16th, the first organizational meeting of the ETV Endowment takes place at the home of Elaine Freeman in Spartanburg.
 Nella Gray Barkley, Richard E. Tukey and Hugh M. Chapman are named as the original Trustees.
 Elaine T. Freeman is appointed as the first Executive Director, and Gilman Hooper of the Milliken Corporation volunteers to act as the organization’s financial officer.
 There, its mission is established – "to support and promote the educational broadcasting activities of the state network."
 The Endowment would not fund the ongoing operations of SCETV, which were part of the formal state budget, but would offer "ancillary assistance and generate understanding for the objectives of the ETV network."

-- In November, the ETV Endowment of South Carolina, Inc. receives its Certificate of Incorporation from the State of South Carolina.
+- October 12, the ETV Endowment of South Carolina, Inc. receives its Certificate of Incorporation from the State of South Carolina.
 John S. Rainey provides the pro bono legal work to found the Endowment.
-It was originally established as the “ETV Foundation”, but was renamed by South Carolina’s Secretary of State, Frank Thornton, presumably because he liked alliteration.
+It was originally established as the “ETV Foundation” but was renamed by South Carolina’s Secretary of State, Frank Thornton, presumably because he liked alliteration.

 - The hugely successful program, Marian McPartland's Piano Jazz, is produced by the SC Educational Radio Network for national broadcast.
-Later, the ETV Endowment begins the underwriting program Friends of Piano Jazz to support the program.
-Bill Buckley, Elvis Costello, and Diana Krall sign on, and enough money is raised to protect the entirety of McPartland's work, which is still played on NPR and becomes NPR's longest running cultural program.
+Later, the ETV Endowment begins the underwriting program, Friends of Piano Jazz, to support the series.
+Bill Buckley, Elvis Costello and Diana Krall join as Friends, and enough money is raised to protect the entirety of McPartland's work, which is still played on NPR and becomes NPR's longest running cultural program.

-- The highly competitive ETV Endowment Internship program for college students began in 1980.
-At least seven internships, all funded by the ETV Endowment of South Carolina, are available with SCETV and South Carolina Public Radio each summer.
+- The highly competitive ETV Endowment Internship program for college students begins in 1980.
+At least seven internships, all funded by the ETV Endowment of South Carolina, are available with SCETV and SC Public Radio each summer.

 Elaine Freeman and Henry J. Cauthen with the first membership check.

-- The ETV Endowment solicited and received 33 grants totaling $4,220,555 for the production of ETV’s presentation, Roanoak.
+- The ETV Endowment solicited and received 33 grants totaling $4,220,555 for the production of Roanoak.

-- The board of the ETV Endowment made a $40,000 grant to match federal funds for the building of the Aiken transmitter, allowing reception in that area.
+- The Board of Trustees of the ETV Endowment makes a $40,000 grant to match federal funds for the building of the Aiken transmitter, allowing for reception in that area.

-- An ETV Endowment fundraiser brings Billy Moyers to Columbus to screen Amazing Grace at the Jefferson Square Theatre.
+- An ETV Endowment fundraiser brings Billy Moyers to Columbia to screen Amazing Grace at the Jefferson Square Theatre.

-- The ETV Endowment raises funds, solicits underwriters, and contracts with Spoleto to make the 10th season of the Spoleto Chamber Music Festival possible.
+- The ETV Endowment raises the production funds, solicits underwriters and contracts with Spoleto Festival USA to make the 10th season of the Spoleto Chamber Music Series possible.

 ETV's Grand Opening

-- Elaine Freeman, the founding Executive Director of the ETV Endowment, retires after more than three decades of serving the organization.
+- Elaine Freeman, the founding Executive Director of the ETV Endowment, retires after 31 years of serving the organization.

-- Coby Hennecy, the ETV Endowment's Chief Financial Officer and Assistant Director since 1999, is named Executive Director.
+- Coby Hennecy, the ETV Endowment's Financial Officer/Assistant Director since 1999, is named Executive Director.

-- The ETV Endowment receives the Award for Nonprofit Excellence by the South Carolina Association of Nonprofit Organizations (SCANPO).
+- The ETV Endowment receives the Award for Nonprofit Excellence by the South Carolina Association of Nonprofit Organizations, now known as Together SC.